RatneshChauhan/springboot-angular-crud/UI/README.md

-## Editable Data Table Module
+## Inline Editable Data Table Module

-Angular4 Editable Data Table: A reusable module which can be consumed like any other Angular modules.
+Angular4 Inline Editable Data Table: A reusable module which can be consumed like any other Angular modules.
 ===========================================

 Git repo